CalebEverett/arloader/README.md

 If you're uploading more than one file, you should pretty much always be using bundles.
 Bundles take multiple files and packages them together in a single transaction.
 This is better than uploading multiple individual files because you only have to wait for one transaction to be confirmed.
 Once the bundle transaction is confirmed, all of your files will be available.
 Larger transactions with larger rewards are more attractive to miners, which means a larger bundled transaction is more likely to get written quickly than a bunch of smaller individual ones.

 Arloader will create as many bundles as necessary to upload all of your files.
 Your files are read asynchronously, bundled in parallel across multiple threads and then posted to [arweave.net](https://arweave.net).
-Arloader supports bundle sizes up to 200 MB, but the default bundle size is 10 MB, which makes it possible to post full bundle size payloads to the `/tx` endpoint instead of in 256 KB chunks to the `/chunk` endpoint.
-This should work fine for individual files up to 10 MB.
-If your files sizes are bigger than 10 MB (but smaller than 200 MB), you can specify a larger bundle size with the `--bundles-size` argument - `--bundle-size 100` to specify a size of 100 MB, for example.
+Arloader supports bundle sizes up to 200 MB, with a default of 10 MB, which makes it possible to post full bundle size payloads to the `/tx` endpoint instead of in 256 KB chunks to the `/chunk` endpoint.
+This should work fine for individual files up to 100 MB.
+If your files sizes are bigger than 100 MB (but smaller than 200 MB), you can specify a larger bundle size with the `--bundles-size` argument - `--bundle-size 200` to specify a size of 200 MB, for example.
+If you file sizes are bigger than 200 MB, you can upload them as individual files by passing the `--no-bundle` flag.

 ### Estimate Cost
 To get an estimate of the cost of uploading your files run